 country and head back to Europe they come to little 'ole Jacksonville, Arkansas and do the

 show for us at the largest church auditorium in town.
-Allen Storeygard is a past winner of
+Alan Storeygard is a past winner of

 the IBLA competition for Jazz Piano Composition.
 He lives near here and is responsible for